thejessicafelts/collatz-conjecture/README.md

 ## **About this Program**

-It is my desire to create a JavaScript program that will take any input and apply the rules of the Collatz Conjecture, prooving any number provided (up to the `Number.MAX_SAFE_INTEGER` limit) will, in fact, always reach 1.

-As of 2020, the conjecture has been checked by computer for all starting values up to 2<sup>68</sup>, with all initial values tested so far eventually ending in the repeating cycle (4;2;1) of period 3.

-Since 2<sup>68</sup> is larger than the `Number.MAX_SAFE_INTEGER` limit of (2<sup>53</sup> – 1), the expected outcome of this program is that each input provided will eventually reach 1.
+This program will currently take any input, up to the `Number.MAX_SAFE_INTEGER` limit (2<sup>53</sup> – 1), and apply the rules of Collatz Conjecture to it.
+As of 2020, the conjecture has been check by computers for all starting values up to 2<sup>68</sup>, and has found that all values tested so far eventually end in the repeating cycle 4-2-1.
+Because the `Number.MAX_SAFE_INTEGER` limit is less than 2<sup>68</sup>, this program will prove any number entered will eventually reach 1.

-Therefore, this program is not intended to prove the Collatz Conjecture false, but rather to show that any number smaller than (2<sup>53</sup> – 1) does, in fact, conform to it.
+This program is not intended to prove the Collatz Conjecture false, but rather to show that any number smaller than the `Number.MAX_SAFE_INTEGER` limit (2<sup>53</sup> – 1) does, in fact, conform to it.

+## **Updates Currently Underway**

+- There is no safeguard for numbers beyond Step 1 being larger than the `Number.MAX_SAFE_INTEGER` limit.
+This will be the next issue addressed by the program.

+- I would like to build out a more robust UI, to display what is happening to the numbers on the page instead of inside the console.
+This will allow more users to be able to interact with the program, understand what is happening, and learn from it.

+- Once the UI is updated, I intend to release the program online to the public, either hosted on my personal website, a new website, or my github pages account.
+When that step has been completed, I will updated this README.md to include links to the relevant site or page.

 ## **Future Planning**

-Once this initial release is developed and works appropriately, I intend to begin building it out using `BigInt()` values, which I currently have no experience with.
+Once the above improvements have been made, I intend to begin building it out using `BigInt()` values, (which I currently have no experience with).

 For my own curiosity, I would like to see how large of a number I can successfully run through my program, once the `Number.MAX_SAFE_INTEGER` limit is no longer a barrier to larger numbers.